yaikobzeray/dev-journal/activity_log.md

 Explored Web Workers for heavy JSON parsing off the main thread.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Wednesday, 11 September 2024 — Entry 3

+Set up Docker health checks for the database container before the app tries to connect.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*